 King's as a charity

-The College is an ‘exempt’ charity under Schedule 3 of the Charities Act 2011 for the purposes of UK charity legislation.
+The University is an ‘exempt’ charity under Schedule 3 of the Charities Act 2011 for the purposes of UK charity legislation.
 This means that we are not registered with the Charity Commission and have no charity registration number.
-Under the Charities Act 2006, King’s and other universities which are exempt charities are regulated by the Higher Education Funding Council for England (HEFCE) as ‘principal regulator’ on behalf of the Commission.
+Under the Charities Act 2006, King’s and other universities which are exempt charities are regulated by the Office for Students (OfS) as ‘principal regulator’ on behalf of the Commission.

-This page provides information which is relevant to the College’s status as a charity, including information which we are required to publish by HEFCE.
+This page provides information which is relevant to the University’s status as a charity, including information which we are required to publish by OfS.

-The College’s objects as a charity are defined in its Charter and Statutes as “to advance education and promote research for the public benefit”.
+The University’s objects as a charity are defined in its Charter and Statutes as “to advance education and promote research for the public benefit”.
 The current Charter and Statutes were granted in May 2009.
-The current and previous versions of the Charter and Statutes, and the College’s current Ordinances and Regulations, are available in the Governance Zone and via links from the Governance webpages.
+The current and previous versions of the Charter and Statutes, and the University’s current Ordinances and Regulations, are available in the Policy Hub and via links from the Governance webpages.

-Like other charities, the College is required to demonstrate that its charitable aims are, and are being carried out, for the public benefit.
-Beginning with the Financial Statements for 2009-10, the College is required to include in its Financial Statements a statement of how it has delivered its charitable purposes for the public benefit.
-The most recent and earlier Financial Statements are available on the web pages of the Finance and Planning Directorate.
+Like other charities, the University is required to demonstrate that its charitable aims are, and are being carried out, for the public benefit.
+The University is required to include in its Financial Statements a statement of how it has delivered its charitable purposes for the public benefit.
+The most recent and earlier Financial Statements are available from the financial information page.

-The College’s legal name is King’s College London.
+The University’s legal name is King’s College London.
 Our postal address and other contact details are available on the Contact Us page of the website.

-Enquiries relating to the College’s status as a charity should be directed to the Governance team.
+Enquiries relating to the University’s status as a charity should be directed to the Governance team.